seleuco/xpectrum/readme.txt

 V1.7.2 by Metalbrain (2008/08/29)
 - No +3 reset when loading a .dsk file if we're already using that model.
 This makes possible to play multi-disk games.
 - Added USB keyboard support.

+v1.8 by SplinterGU (2009)
+- Wiz & Linux port based on SDL.
+- Removed HW dependencies with GP2x (The best GP2X version is still 1.7.2)
+- Added game images in file manager.

+v.1.8.1 by Seleuco (2010/05/02)
+- Corrected a memory bug in file manager.
+- Added auto fullscreen off while is loading a tape.
+- Set default keys when load a new rom.
+Fixed some key mappings.
+- Some SDL refactoring to make it more portable.